Player Errors

 Error type: WaspMediaPlaylistRequestError

-are errors triggered when an error arised
+WaspMediaPlaylistRequestError are errors triggered when an error arised

 while doing a Media Playlist HTTP(S) request.

-property is set to "WaspMediaPlaylistRequestError"
+Its name property is set to "WaspMediaPlaylistRequestError".
+For

 example to catch when a fatal error was due to a failure to request a